St. George Greek Orthodox Cathedral

 Flyers

-Baking Workshops for our 2025 Annual Greek Festival are starting soon.
+Baking Workshops for our 2025 Annual Greek Festival continue this week.
 All are welcome and we need your help!
-Please come and lend a hand whenever you can.
+Please see flyer for all the baking dates and times and please come and lend a hand whenever you can.
 With everyone's help, we can help make our St. George Annual Greek Festival a great success!

 Sunday School End-of-Year Celebration